millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 The core data structure of the Pandas library is the ``DataFrame``.
 A DataFrame is a table with indexed rows and named columns, like an Excel spreadsheet.
-The rows are labeled with integers starting at 0, and the columns are chosen by the user.
+The rows are indexed using integers, and the columns are chosen by the user.
-First we will examine a ``DataFrame`` and then we will learn a few ways to create them:
+First we will examine a ``DataFrame`` and then we will learn a few ways to create it:

 >>> df
      Name   Age        City